Ice Inquiry Response

 On the 21st of September, the NSW State Government released its response to the recommendations of the Ice Inquiry.
 Pressure from supporters like you meant that the government could no longer delay!

 This long overdue announcement came nearly 3 years after the Special Commission of Inquiry into the Drug ‘Ice’ was first handed down.
 It is a testament to the good work of Commissioner Professor Dan Howard SC and the numerous people who shared their lived experiences.
-It also reflects community attitudes, with 78 percent of Australians supporting non-criminal action against personal drug use.
+It also reflects community attitudes, with 78 percent of Australians supporting health-based responses to personal drug use.

 An Imperfect Response